RawRapter/python-vscode/README.md

         19) Basic Program to Check if a given string is binary string or not <2 Ways>
         20) Basic program to find uncommon words from two Strings <2 Ways>
         21) Basic Program to Replace duplicate Occurrence in String <2 Ways>
+        22) Basic program to Permutation of a given string using inbuilt function <2 Ways>
+        23) Basic program to Check for URL in a String <1 Way Only>
+        24) Basic Program to Execute a String of Code in Python <1 Way Only>
+        25) Basic Program to String slicing in Python to rotate a string <1 Way Only>
+        26) Basic Program to String slicing in Python to check if a string can become empty by recursive deletion <1 Way Only>
+        27) Basic Program to Find all duplicate characters in string <1 Way Only>
+        28) Basic Program to  Replace all occurrences of a substring in a string <1 Way Only>

     6) Basics Program Set 6 <Dictionary Programs>:
         1) Basic program to Extract Unique values dictionary values <2 Ways>